 I’m what they call a late starter.
 I ‘discovered’ glass quite by chance in my 30’s, whilst browsing in a local bookshop.
 I picked out the wrong book, and it happened to be about American glass art.
 It fell open at a page with a photo of a bowl by Dale Chihuly and I was blown away.
 “Wow!”
 I thought.
 “I want to learn how to do that!”
 So I took myself off to college as a mature student, first undertaking an Art Foundation course at Shrewsbury College and then a degree in Glass at the University of Wolverhampton.

 That was back in the 1990’s.
 After graduating it took a few years to get my act together, and then in 2002 I established a small studio making glass tiles, with the help of my wife Hannah who has worked with me ever since.
 Hannah looks after the ‘business’ side of things, enabling me to concentrate on what I do best – designing and making.
-Since then we have grown the business gradually, moving from Shropshire to Pembrokeshire and more recently to Devon, where we have a spacious studio and a separate gallery, in Totnes.
+Since then we have grown the business gradually, moving from Shropshire to Pembrokeshire and more recently to Devon, where we have a spacious studio in Totnes.

 We now design and produce a wide range of glasswork for homes, hotels, hospitals and commercial spaces – from ornamental pieces such as sculptural bowls, through to windows and large-scale wall features.
 We have built up a client base which includes private glass collectors, architects and interior designers, galleries and retailers.
 Much of our work comes from recommendation, and from returning customers.
 Commercial clients have included Hilton Hotels, PA Consulting, Kraft Foods, Apollo Medical, and for several years we have been supplying John Lewis stores on an ongoing basis with our handmade glass splashbacks.
 Along the way we have picked up a few awards for our work too.